Gliptal/sumo-integrator/doc/README.md

 --lateral-resolution 100
 ```

-**RESULT** - The ego vehicle (red) should drive the loop in the right lane at different speeds; the SUMO vehicles (yellow) should also drive the loop, organically overtaking the ego vehicle (and possibly each other).
-Some imprecisions in the curved sections of the road is to be expected.
+**RESULT** - The ego vehicle (red) should drive the loop in the right lane at different pseudo-random speeds; the SUMO vehicles (yellow) should also drive the loop, organically overtaking the ego vehicle (and possibly each other).
+Some imprecisions in the curved sections of the road are to be expected.
+The ego's car current speed should be displayed on the `stdout` device.

 ### EGO-ASYNC